TigardHighGDC/Augmentation/CONTRIBUTING.md

 - Open a pull request to merge your branch into main.
   - If there is an issue to be closed, please include the phrase `closes #<issue number>` in the description of the pull request.
 - Wait for a review from one of our team leaders.
   - This process can take some time so please don't be surprised or discouraged if multiple iterations of changes are requested.
-Usually two approvals are required before we will merge your changes.
+Usually, two approvals are required before we will merge your changes.
-- Once your changes are approved we will update the change log and merge your commits!
+- Once your changes are approved we will update the changelog and merge your commits!
   - Updating the change log can take some time so it's not uncommon for a pull request to sit `ready to merge` for a while.

 Any contributing questions can be directed to our team leaders, we are more than happy to help!

 ### Reviewing a Pull Request

 We usually require two approvals before considering a pull request ready to merge.
-These reviews mainly coming from our team leaders.
+These reviews are mainly coming from our team leaders.
 We encourage everyone to get involved in the review process of all PRs.
-Even if you are not a requested reviewer you can still leave a review, wether you think all changes look good or you see something that can be changed!
+Even if you are not a requested reviewer you can still leave a review, whether you think all changes look good or you see something that can be changed!

 ### Other Tips